dramforever/easyriscv/index.md

 ```

 Now you can try translating some basic C code into RISC-V assembly.
 Functions
-are... still out of the questions for now.
+are... still out of the question for now.
 Variables have to be either global or
 put in registers.
 What else are we missing...

 ## Memory-mapped I/O